 |Equipment Lease Terms||Variable|

 As of this update, the standard RentPayment contract terms are unclear.
 The service is likely reselling Chase Paymentech contracts, but this is unverified at this time.
 We are unable to locate any RentPayment complaints that specifically mention the company’s contract terms at this time, indicating that most of the company’s clients are satisfied with their rates and fees.
+Some complaints from tenants have stated that the company charges tenants a fee of $43 (Visa) or $29 (MasterCard) for each monthly rent payment made via credit card, which is designed to cover the cost of the credit card’s transaction fee.
+Obviously, this plan is financially beneficial to landlords, but they may risk losing tenants who have no interest in paying an additional $43 each month.
 If you have any knowledge of the standard RentPayment merchant agreement or per-transaction pricing, please leave that information in the comment section of this review.

 Complaints & Service